pwmarcz/fpga-tutorial/fpga/README.md

 ### Serial link (UART)

-You can use the chip on Icestick to communicate with your computer over a serial connection (exposed as a second USB device; visible under `/dev/ttyUSB` under Linux).
+You can use the chip on Icestick to communicate with your computer over a serial connection (exposed as a second USB device; visible under `/dev/ttyUSB1` under Linux).

-See `serial_hello.v` for a simple program that sends "Hello, world!" repeatedly.
-You can use `serial.py` to receive the data.
+See `uart_hello.v` for a simple program that sends "Hello, world!" repeatedly.
+You can use `uart.py` to receive the data.
 Here is the [documentation for pySerial library](https://pythonhosted.org/pyserial/pyserial_api.html).
 Remember to set the baud rate correctly on both ends!